Pornography

 Pornography has been vouched to provision a safe outlet for sexual desires that may not be satisfied within relationships and be a facilitator of sexual fulfillment in people who do not have a partner.
 Pornography consumption is found to induce psychological moods and emotions similar to those evoked during sexual intercourse and casual sex.
-Pornography usage is considered a widespread recreational activity in-line with other digitally mediated activities such as use of social media or video games.
-People who regard porn as sex education material were identified as more likely not to use condoms in their own sex life, thereby assuming a higher risk of contracting sexually transmitted infections (STIs); performers working for pornographic studios undergo regular testing for STIs unlike much of the general public.
+Pornography usage is considered a widespread recreational activity in-line with other digital activities such as social media or video games.
+People who regard porn as sex education material were identified as more likely not to use condoms in their own sex life, thereby assuming a higher risk of contracting sexually transmitted infections (STIs); performers working for pornographic studios usually undergo regular testing for STIs, unlike much of the general public.
 Comparative studies indicate higher tolerance and consumption of pornography among adults tends to be associated with their greater support for gender equality.
-Among feminist groups, some seek to abolish pornography believing it to be harmful, while others oppose censorship efforts insisting it is benign.
+Among feminist groups, some seek to abolish pornography, believing it to be harmful, while others oppose censorship efforts, insisting it is benign.
 A longitudinal study ascertained pornography use is not a predictive factor in intimate partner violence.
-Porn Studies, started in 2014, is the first international peer-reviewed, academic journal dedicated to critical study of pornographic "products and services".
+Porn Studies, started in 2014, is the first international peer-reviewed, academic journal dedicated to critical study of pornographic products and services.

-Pornography is a major influencer of people's perception of sex in the digital age; numerous pornographic websites rank among the top 50 most visited websites worldwide.
+Pornography is a major influencer of people's perception of sex in the digital age; a few pornographic websites rank among the top 50 most-visited websites worldwide.
 Called an "erotic engine", pornography has been noted for its key role in the development of various communication and media processing technologies.
-For being an early adopter of innovations and a provider of financial capital, the pornography industry has been cited to be a contributing factor in the adoption and popularization of media related technologies.
-The exact economic size of the porn industry in the early twenty-first century is unknown.
-In 2023, estimates of the total market value stood at over US$172 billion.
+For being an early adopter of innovations and a provider of financial capital, the pornography industry has been cited to be a contributing factor in the adoption and popularization of new media-related technologies.
+The exact economic size of the porn industry in the early 21st century is unknown, although in 2023 estimates of the total market value stood at over US$172 billion.
 The legality of pornography varies across countries.
-People hold diverse views on the availability of pornography.
-From the mid-2010s, unscrupulous pornography such as deepfake pornography and revenge porn have become issues of concern.
+From the mid-2010s, unscrupulous pornography, such as deepfake pornography and revenge porn have become issues of concern.